Nyayavidhi

 Nyayavidhi is a 1986 Indian Malayalam-language film, directed by Joshiy and produced by Joy Thomas.
-The film stars Mammootty, Shobhana, Sukumaran and Lalu Alex.
-The film has musical score by M. K. Arjunan.
+It stars Mammootty, Shobhana, Sukumaran, and Lalu Alex.
+The film has a musical score by M. K. Arjunan.

 Plot

-Paramu and Johnny frame Unnithan for a murder of a Govt.
-Official committed by the latter.
-They manage to do so with corrupt policeman's help, steal businessman Unnithan's black money, trap Malayil Thomas, another businessman, and become successful.
-Paramu squanders the money and chooses to work as a henchman for an Anglo-Indian businessman named McPherson and Johnny builds himself up as a businessman with the money.
+Paramu and Johnny frame Unnithan for the murder of a Govt. official committed by the latter.
+They manage to do this with a corrupt policeman's help.
+They steal businessman Unnithan's black money, trap Malayil Thomas, another businessman, and become successful.
+Paramu squanders the money and chooses to work as a henchman for an Anglo-Indian businessman named McPherson, and Johnny builds himself up as a businessman with the money.
 To avoid being captured in a raid, McPherson asks Paramu to safe-keep 100 lakhs (1 crore) of his unaccounted money for two months.
 Paramu entrusts the money to Johnny, but they fall out because of Unnithan's daughter, Geetha, who now is a low life due to circumstances.
 Paramu marries Geetha out of guilt and Johnny becomes his enemy.
-Johnny becomes paranoid and starts to eliminate everyone who he distrusts.
-Johnny with the help of Mathews informs McPherson that Paramu has run off with the money, and they two join hands to eliminate Paramu and retrieve the money.
-In the end, Johnny shoots Paramu and vice versa and die near the fields where they committed their first murder together.
+Johnny grows paranoid and starts to eliminate everyone whom he distrusts.
+Johnny, with the help of Mathews, informs McPherson that Paramu has run off with the money.
+They two join hands to eliminate Paramu and retrieve the money.
+In the end, Johnny shoots Paramu and vice versa.
+They both die near the fields where they committed their first murder together.